 - Skin issues such as hot spots

-Bred as hunting companions, Labs and goldens are members of the sporting group.
-They were designed to be active with their human partners all day, swimming, running, and of course, retrieving game.
+Bred as hunting companions, labs and goldens are members of the sporting dogs group.
+They were designed to be active with their human partners all day—swimming, running, and of course, retrieving game.
 This means that they’re best suited to an active lifestyle.
-They’re great jogging, walking, and exploring companions.
+They’re both ideal breeds if you enjoy jogging, walking, and exploring.

 Featured image via Flickr / josh